maxim4ik163/ToneRealAdapter/README.md

 ### Disclaimer
 > I did not assemble this circuit board because during the development  I tested this concept on a board from a USB microphone.
 And because of the need for a long wait for chip from Aliexpress, production of PCB and PSN game discount I purchased the original cable with game :)
 But this allowed me to compare them with each other: they are identical in sound and delays.
+So I am 99.9% sure that the circuit is correct.